TuTomasz/ProxyBlock/readMe.md

 - Sign up for Ngrok and generate a tunnel

-- A phone number needs to be generated in the Twillio account.
+- A phone number needs to be generated in the Twilio account.
 Assigned a webhook address created on the Ngrok website.

-- Twillio SID and TOKEN are in the Twillio console page
+- Twilio SID and TOKEN are in the Twillio console page

-- Anny number that you want to test this functionality with needs to be whitelisted in the Twilio API this is a limitation of the trial account.
+- Any number that you want to test this functionality with needs to be whitelisted in the Twilio API this is a limitation of the trial account.